2022 Basic Allowance for Housing rates will increase 5.1%, according to the National Defense Authorization Act.

-However, BAH Rate Protection ensures your BAH will not go down if you live in an area where rates decreased.
-Instead, you will be grandfathered into your previous rate until you PCS, your pay grade changes, or there is a change in your dependency status.
+BAH Rate Protection ensures your BAH will not go down if you live in an area where rates decreased.
+Instead, you will remain at your previous rate unless one of these circumstances apply:

-- If you PCS, you will receive the current BAH rates at your new duty station.
-There are two possibilities if your pay grade changes.
+- Permanent change of station (PCS): you will receive the current BAH rates at your new duty station.

-- If you are demoted, you will receive the current BAH rate for your new pay grade, regardless of whether or not it is lower than your current rate.
+- Demotion: you will receive the current BAH rate for your new pay grade, regardless of whether or not it is lower than your current rate.